kubeflow/website/content/en/docs/pipelines/building-pipelines/overview.md

 [Learn more about getting started with the Kubeflow Pipelines SDK](#building-pipelines-with-the-kubeflow-pipelines-sdk).

-Use TFX, if:
+Use TFX, if you are orchestrating a process that trains a TensorFlow model.

-*  You are orchestrating a process that trains a TensorFlow model, consider using TFX to gain the following benefits:
+By using TFX, you can gain the following benefits:

    *  TFX standard components implement a proven ML workflow.
 By using these components, you can focus on implementing your model within a proven